Indianapolis Motor Speedway: Weather and climate

 Indianapolis Motor Speedway has a transitional climate with influences of both subtropical and continental.
 The nearest official weather station is at the Indianapolis International Airport, located just a few miles from the speedway.

 Due to the cold winters, including snow on the track, Indy 500 testing is often impossible during winter months.
 During the main event in late May, the local climate is transitioning from spring to summer.
 May is the rainiest month of the year, which makes rain delays a large risk during various parts of the event.
 Ambient temperatures on average for the month is in the lower 70s Fahrenheit/lower 20s Celsius, with temperatures in the 80s not being uncommon later in the month when the race takes place.

 For the Brickyard 400 in the summer, the track is much more prone to heatwaves, with the wet season carrying on into July as well.

 The defunct Formula One and MotoGP roval infield road course events ran in June/September and August respectively.
 Since oval racing is not conducted in wet conditions, the inaugural Formula One Grand Prix became the track's first race under wet conditions, using the oval's Turn 1 in a reverse direction with rain tires.
-The IndyCar Grand Prix, which is usually run two weeks before the 500, is the main existing road course event and can be run in wet conditions, as can the NASCAR meeting Shell 150 and Verizon 200.
+The IndyCar Grand Prix, which is usually run two weeks before the 500, is the main existing road course event and can be run in wet conditions, as can the autumnal race events in September and October, the 6 Hours of Indianapolis for IMSA and the 8 Hours of Indianapolis for the Intercontinental GT Challenge.